-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, November 13, 2015.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Friday, November 13, 2015.

 Arizona cable subscribers are most likely familiar with the Starz movie channel.
 One of its former employees has filed business litigation against the company, its CEO and the network’s owner.
 It is alleged that the company engaged in illegal business practices in connection with the Time Warner-Comcast merger — of which Charter Communications was a part — that failed.
 He claims he was fired because he would not participate in any subterfuge.